jeffbarish/wax-manual/source/edit.rst

 .. _edit-liner-notes:

-You are allowed to include image or document files in your initial selection (before clicking Import).
-Wax will do the right thing with the files depending on their type: images from files are displayed in the image viewer and documents in the document viewer.
-Only the Import button has this power (not Add).
-If you import only sound files initially, then you can add files of other types using buttons specific to their type.
-Simply select the files of a particular type and then click the corresponding button.
-If they are image files, then the :ref:`file open<coverart-button>` button will become sensitive.
-If they are document files, then the :ref:`Import<doc-import-button>` button will become sensitive.
-Note that a message appears when you select files telling you what file types are in your selection.
+You are allowed to include files of different types (sound, image, or document) in your selection.
+Wax will do the right thing with the files depending on their type.
+A message appears when you select files telling you what file types are in your selection.

 If you are uncertain about the content of a file, right click and select Open on the context menu to open it in a handler (see the :ref:`tip<openable-files>` below for file types that are openable).
 An item in the list of files is rendered in italics when Wax does not recognize the file type or if something is wrong with the file (the header might be invalid or the encoding might be unsupported).
 If your selection encompasses one of these files, Wax will ignore it when you activate the import operation.